seecr/autotest/README.rst

 performance   20
 =========== =======

 The default level is ``unit``.
-Test levels are provides as attributes on the tester:
+Test levels are provided as attributes on the tester:

 .. code:: python